Budhanilkantha Temple

 Budanilkantha Temple, located in Budhanilkantha, Nepal, (बुढानिलकण्ठ मन्दिर; translation: Old Blue Throat) is a Hindu open air temple dedicated to Lord Mahavishnu.
 Budhanilkantha Temple is also known as the Narayanthan Temple for Hindus, and can be identified by a large reclining statue of Lord Mahavishnu.
-However In the Buddhist community, the term "Buddhanilkantha" refers to one of the various manifestations of Avalokiteshvara.
-The name means "Blue-Throated Buddha."

 According to local legend, the statue was lost underground for centuries.
 Farmers were plowing a field at the current Budhanilkantha site when their plough struck stone.
 As they dug further, they uncovered the massive image of the reclining Vishnu submerged in the ground.
 Since then, the statue has been revered as a divine revelation rather than a mere archaeological artifact.

 Religious Significance

-According to Hindus Budhanilkantha has a Sanskrit origin that means ‘Old Blue Throat’, a title of god Shiva that was given by gods after Shiva drank poison to save the world.
-The statue symbolizes god Vishnu, who is regarded as one of the 'Trimurtis', along with Brahma and Shiva.
-This statue is highly significant to Buddhist devotees because it features a Buddha on its forehead.
-They believe it represents Avalokiteshvara in the form of a reclining Naga.
-Many visit Buddhanilkantha, believing its water can cure illnesses specially wounds.
+According to Hindus Budhanilkantha has a Sanskrit origin that means 'Old Blue Throat', a title of Shiva that was given by the gods after Shiva drank poison to save the world.
+The statue symbolizes the god Vishnu, who is regarded as one of the 'Trimurtis', along with Brahma and Shiva.